mizterp/PHP-Web-Article-Extractor/README.md

 ## Acknowledgements

-PHP Web Article Extractor is based on algorithms from the whitepaper ['Boilerplate detection using Shallow Text Features'](http://www.l3s.de/~kohlschuetter/publications/wsdm187-kohlschuetter.pdf) and 'Boilerpipe' by By Christian Kohlschuetter, Peter Fankhauser, Wolfgang Nejdl
+Parts of PHP Web Article Extractor are based on algorithms from the whitepaper ['Boilerplate detection using Shallow Text Features'](http://www.l3s.de/~kohlschuetter/publications/wsdm187-kohlschuetter.pdf) and 'Boilerpipe' by By Christian Kohlschuetter, Peter Fankhauser, Wolfgang Nejdl

+PHP Web Article Extractor implements the Rapid Automatic Keyword Extraction (RAKE) algorithm as described in the book ['Text Mining: Theory and Applications'](http://www.amazon.com/Text-Mining-Applications-Michael-Berry/dp/0470749822) and the implementation was based on [aneesha's open source Python version](https://github.com/aneesha/RAKE)

+The Stop Word dictionary used in this project was pulled from [Peter Graham's 'stopwords' repository](https://github.com/6/stopwords)

 ## License